holoviz/panel/doc/how_to/performance/dask.md

 ## Local Dask Cluster

 For development, testing and simple use cases a `LocalCluster` is more than fine and will allow you to leverage all the CPUs on your machine.
 When you want to scale out to an entire cluster will you can switch to a non-local cluster.
-To avoid any issues when combining Panel and Dask we recommend starting the `LocalCluster` seperately from the Dask `Client` and your Panel app.
+To avoid any issues when combining Panel and Dask we recommend starting the `LocalCluster` separately from the Dask `Client` and your Panel app.

 You can do this by creating the file `cluster.py` that looks like this: